 - 1. Entity must have a valid Unique Entity Identifier (UEI) number in SAM.GOV - 2.
-Entity and any Principals or Owners must be not be debarred or suspended. - 3.
+Entity and any Principals or Owners must not be debarred or suspended. - 3.
 Non-profit organizations must demonstrate current evidence of good standing, such as a statement from the Internal Revenue Service (IRS). - 4.
 Contractors must have the institutional, managerial, and financial capability to ensure proper planning, management, and completion of the project. - 5.
-Contractors must have established safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain.
+Contractors must have established safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain. - 6.
+Contractors must have the capacity to initiate and complete the work within the applicable time frame.